mdawoud27/data_structures_and_algorithms/search_algorithms/README.md

 ### Contributing
 Contributions to this project are encouraged.
 If you wish to contribute, fork the repository, make your changes, and submit a pull request.

-Feel free to customize this `README` further to include more project-specific details or instructions as needed.